 Architect: Mark H. Mitchell, R.A. | Associate State Architect, DAPW | 405 W. Washington St., Rm W467 IGCS | Indianapolis, IN 46204 | (317) 232-3029 Phone

-Pauly Jail Building Company self-performs the installation of all detention equipment for every project and is signatory with the International Ironworkers.
+Pauly Jail Building Company self-performs the installation of all detention equipment for every project and is signatory with the International Union of Ironworkers.

 Partners that were a part of this project included: